 Smoak was highly heralded by the Mariners and a former first round pick of Texas.
 So much so, the slugger received a standing ovation during his first Safeco Field plate appearance.
 What could possibly go wrong?

 During five seasons and nearly 2,000 plate appearances, the switch-hitter slashed just .226/.308/.384 with 66 home runs.
 His regular season performance pales when compared to his Cactus League heroics when he maintained a .328/.409/.565 slash during four springs in Peoria.

 Stefen Romero (Peoria Hall of Famer)

-As a twelfth round selection as a third baseman in 2010, the former Oregon State Beaver didn’t enter the Mariners system with the same fanfare as Ackley.
-But, he was a Peoria Hall of Famer just like his teammate.
-Romero never found his niche with the Mariners, but was an impressive hitter during Cactus League play.
+Romero never found his niche in the majors, but was an impressive hitter during Cactus League play.
 In 154 Arizona plate appearances, the right-handed hitter registered 18 extra base hits and a 1.007 OPS.

 Released by the Mariners after last season, Romero will play baseball in Japan in 2017 after signing with the Orix Buffaloes.

 Signed as a minor league free agent during Zduriencik’s first offseason, Shelton slashed .460/.534/.720 with three home runs during 50 Cactus League at bats.

 Despite his superb showing in Peoria, the right-handed hitting first baseman didn’t break camp with the team.